 Our nominating committee consists of Alexander Ruckdaeschel, Timothy Harned and Edward Kay, each of whom is a non-employee member of our Board of Directors.
 Mr. Harned was the chairperson of our nominating committee.
 Our Board of Directors has determined that each member of our nominating committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Exchange Act and under the rules of the NASDAQ Stock Market.
-Our Board of Directors has adopted a written charter for our nominating committee, which is available on the investor relations section of our website (www.vuzix.com).
-Our nominating committee met four (4) times in 2018.
+Our nominating committee met three (3) times in 2019.